aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 and creativity it brings to the table.

 I used to work on Macs for the past decade or so.
 I fell in love with Tiger at first - it had just the _right_ defaults.
-It was a downhill from there though.
+It was downhill from there though.

 **The time has come.
 I figured I want Linux at home.
 On a PC.**

-I travel every quarter and that's the only time I really need a laptop, so whatever "mobile" hardware I'll have, as long as I can `ssh dadcave`, I'm good.
+I travel every quarter and that's the only time I really need a laptop, so whatever mobile hardware I'll have, as long as I can `ssh dadcave`, I'm good.

 After a few weeks of research, I finally got a pretty solid idea of what I wanted to go with.
 A simplified decision map is as follows: